Pololo06/Lms/README.md

 # Lms
-This is a proyect for the Web Programming course.
+This is a project for the Web Programming course.